Phrase and beyond

 - A holistic approach to data security and encryption through an information security management system

-Strong customer experience requires strong multilingual support
+Strong customer experience rests on strong multilingual support

 Regardless of the size of your business, if you’re looking to scale your customer support operation, you need to start thinking about going multilingual.
 The global market presents a unique opportunity for businesses that have made top-notch customer service in multiple languages a key element of their localization strategy, and are willing to invest in it.

 By implementing a few best practices like hiring enough agents, leveraging machine translation, optimizing your content for multilingual voice search, and implementing sentiment analysis in all markets—as well as partnering with the right translation technology provider—you can ensure a strong customer experience across cultures and languages.
 In the long run, providing strong multilingual customer support will increase your customer retention rate and ultimately generate more deals and revenue.